Planning to spend the Christmas season in London? Keep reading to find out the top Christmas things to do in London for 2023.

 One of the best free things to do in London at Christmas, the Christmas Lights bring a magical atmosphere to the streets of central London.
 There’s no shortage of Christmas lights around during the Christmas period and this year is no exception.

-With beautiful displays happening on many main streets in London, one of the best things to do in London at Christmas is to just gawk at them.
+With beautiful displays happening on many main streets in London, one of the best Christmassy things to do in London is to just gawk at them.

 Some of the most famous Christmas lights in London are located on the busy shopping thoroughfare.
 The lights in the most recent years have been based around the iconic angel.
 The star-studded switch-on event is also one of the best in London to mark the start of the festive season.